 - If you are prepared with recommendation letters and exam results and are ready to apply early in senior year, early action and early decision are ideal.

-- If you need sufficient time to compare schools, perfect college admissions essays or retake exams, a regular decision may be the best option.
+- If you need sufficient time to compare schools, format essays, get English proofreading and essay editing services, or retake exams, a regular decision may be the best option.

-- If you are a strong candidate and wish to apply for colleges whenever you want, you can go for rolling admissions.
+- If you are a strong candidate and wish to apply to colleges whenever you want, you can go for rolling admissions.

 Be sure to get professional essay editing from Wordvice after drafting your college admissions essays.
 And use Wordvice’s AI’s free AI Proofreader and Paraphrasing Tool to check for any errors before submitting your application materials.